 The Virtual Classroom duration of this course duration is 3 days, with 6 hours per day as well as some elements of self-study.
 The training is designed to be highly interactive with the participants expected to play an active role in the running of the course to allow for all individual backgrounds and specific problem solving.

-To facilitate the participants’ arrivals and departures, the course hours are scheduled as follows:
+The course hours are scheduled as follows:

 first training day: 10:00 am - 6:00 pm